Fancystacks/SQL-Data-Archive/README.md

 Press `edit` and wait for the input box to render

-Click `save` and the name will be saved with the original time stamp
+Click `save` . . . the name will be saved with the _original_ time stamp from which it was entered

 ![edit](https://user-images.githubusercontent.com/38336934/81880094-bdf01300-9549-11ea-9139-b099fea33867.gif)